spandanb/learndb-py/tasks.md

 # Tasks

 ## Top Priority
+- docs
+    - write tutorial.md
+        - have hacking section, i.e. how to start updating the code directly
+- architecture?
+- create a supplement: reference.md.
+Architecture.md contains the components
+- reference.md should define what all is undefined behavior
+- generate code docs

 - bug
   - invalid column name in having clause (possible also in where), crashes the VM